Detecting Grouped Local Average Treatment Effects and Selecting True Instruments: Introduction

-Starting with the seminal paper by \citet*{Kling2006}, a commonly used estimation strategy in this literature is to use an instrumental variable (IV) which is correlated with incarceration but not with the outcome directly.
-This IV is typically built on the stringency of each judge.
-Judge dummies can be used as IVs in an overidentified model to identify the effect of incarceration on reoffending.
-Each IV, defined by a pair of judges who differ in terms of stringency, might in fact estimate a different, so-called local average treatment effect (LATE).
+As an empirical contribution, we apply our method in the well-studied context of whether incarceration actually decreases offenders' probability to reoffend.
+This question is policy-relevant, given that incarceration rates in the US reach 1 percent of the population in a given year.
+Starting with the seminal paper by \citet*{Kling2006}, a common estimation strategy in the literature on the effects of incarceration is to use the assignment of judges to cases as IVs which are associated with incarceration but not directly with the outcome.
+Many studies find zero or crime-inducing effects.
+However, the effects might vary with geography and the institutional context (e.g.\ conditions under imprisonment), as, for instance \citet*{Bhuller2020Incarceration} find crime-reducing effects of imprisonment in Norway.
+Moreover, the effect might also vary inside each country, even by court.
+Each IV, defined by a pair of judges who differ in terms of stringency, permits estimating a possibly distinct LATE.
 The LATE corresponds to the average effect of incarceration on recidivism among those offenders who comply with the IV in the sense that they are incarcerated under the more stringent judge, but not under the less stringent judge when considering a specific pair of judges as IV.
 As these LATEs may vary because they refer to different complier groups who are in general distinct in terms of unobservables, a conventional 2SLS based on using all IVs simultaneously might hide interesting heterogeneity in the effect of incarceration.
-As an empirical contribution, this study investigates effect heterogeneity in the LATE depending on whether offenders are imprisoned under more or less stringent judges and thus likely to commit relatively less or more severe offenses.